 - Colored duct tape – you’ll put a 2″ piece on each box using different colors for each room

-- Packing paper – blank newsprint paper that can be bought from U-Haul or hardware store.
+- Packing paper – blank packing paper that can be bought from U-Haul or hardware store.
 Get two boxes for an average size four-bedroom home.
-(Regular newspaper will get ink on everything within 5 minutes.)
+Regular newspaper will get ink on everything within 5 minutes.

-- Boxes – In a hurry?
-Purchase boxes from Sams, U-Haul, Craigslist, or local storage facility.
-Free box options include liquor stores, bookstores, grocery stores, but they won’t be the same size so they won’t stack well.
+- Boxes – Purchase boxes from Sams, U-Haul, Craigslist, or local storage facility.
 An average four bedroom home will use 100-140 boxes.
 Remember to pack heavier items in smaller boxes.

 - Once you’ve picked out the new house, get measurements of rooms and draw out a floor plan for each room.
 Measure your current furniture before putting it onto the floor plan.
 This is the fun part of moving!

 - Start packing everything you can live without for 6 months.
 Write general contents of each box on the top.
-Use regular packing tape to close the box and just put a 2 inch swatch of the colored tape for that certain room on top.
-Brown packing tape tends to hold better than clear and is easier to tear.
+Use regular packing tape to close the box and just put a 2 inch swatch of the colored tape for that certain room on two opposite corners.
+This is so you and the movers can tell which room it goes in.

-- Contact contractors to make any necessary repairs for old home.
+- Contact contractors to make any necessary repairs for current home.

 - Wash and pack curtains that can be taken down prior to moving.

 - Make signs for the movers to be taped on each door letting them know which colored tape boxes go in which room.
 We also recommend placing a sign in the room in one of the corners letting the movers know where to stack the boxes.
-(This is very important because otherwise the movers will just spread that room’s boxes all over the place.)
-This way, when they start walking in with the furniture you can tell them exactly where to place it.
+Then, you’re able to tell them exactly where to place the furniture.